isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ~~~~~~~~~~~~~

 A DHCP server operating within an HA setup runs a state machine, and the state
-of the server can be retrieved by its peers using the ``ha-heartbeat`` command
+of the server can be retrieved by its peers using the :isccmd:`ha-heartbeat` command
 sent over the RESTful API.
 If the partner server does not respond to the
-``ha-heartbeat`` command within the specified amount of time, the communication
+:isccmd:`ha-heartbeat` command within the specified amount of time, the communication
 is considered interrupted and the server may, depending on the configuration,
 use additional measures (described later in this document) to verify that the
 partner is still operating.
 If it finds that the partner is not operating, the
 server transitions to the ``partner-down`` state to handle all the DHCP traffic
 directed to the system.

-In this case, the surviving server continues to send the ``ha-heartbeat``
+In this case, the surviving server continues to send the :isccmd:`ha-heartbeat`
 command to detect when the partner wakes up.
 At that time, the partner
 synchronizes the lease database.
 When it is again ready to operate, the
 surviving server returns to normal operation, i.e. the ``load-balancing`` or